Parsium/flashcard-app/README.md

 ]
 ```

-*Note - check your deck is written as an array, else you will encounter some errors being thrown!*
+*Note - check your deck is written as an array, else you will encounter errors being thrown!*

 # Project takeaways
 This project has allowed me to practice some more with:
 - Conceiving and writing *good* unit tests (by watching out for ugly code practices)
-- UI state management - and keeping it organised
+- UI state management - keeping it simple but organised
-- Keeping React components independent
+- Keeping all React components independent
 - How to read and load data from local files